cgwire/kitsu/docs/production-report/README.md

 ![Shot Detail Casting](../img/getting-started/shot_detail_casting.png)

-Lastly, while you are on the detailed view of the asset/shot, you can check the previous Task.
+Lastly, you can check the previous Task while viewing the asset/shot in detail.
-If you click on it, you will go to the dedicated **Task Type** page, and from there, you have detailed information about what was happening before.
+If you click on it, you will go to the dedicated **Task Type** page, where you can find detailed information about what was happening before.

-## Estimation over Duration
+## Duration over Estimation

 It's time to focus on the big picture and have a global view of the **Bid**.

 On all the pages, you can see the sum-up at the bottom of the page of estimation **Person days** VS the reality **Days Spent**.

-On the global page of the shot, you can see the **sum-up** of all the estimations vs duration.
+On the shot's global page, you can see the sum-up of all the estimations vs. duration.
 But you can also use a filter.

-For example, you can focus on a specific sequence: filter your global page with the name of the sequence, and you will have the sum-up updated at the bottom.
+For example, you can focus on a specific sequence by filtering your global page with the sequence's name.
+The sum-up will be updated at the bottom.

 ![Global Shot Page Sumup Filtered](../img/getting-started/global_shot_sumup.png)

-This way, you will know the **estimation** vs. **duration** for this **sequence**.
+This way, you will know the **Duration** versus **Estimation** for this **Sequence**.

-You can also do the same kind of filter on the global asset page.
+You can also filter the global asset page.

 For example, you can filter on a specific **Asset Type**  as the **Character**.

-Once the global page is filtered, the sum-up at the bottom will update and give you the **estimation** vs. **duration** for this **asset type**.
+Once the global page is filtered, the sum-up at the bottom will update and give you the estimation vs. duration for this asset type.

 ![Global Asset Page Sumup Filtered](../img/getting-started/global_asset_sumup.png)

-## Estimation over Duration for a Task Type
+## Duration over Estimation for a Task Type

 Now that you know how to see the global view, it's time to focus on details.

-You can click on the name of a **task type** and notice that you also have the sum-up at the bottom of the screen with **estimation** vs. **duration** for this level of detail.
+You can click on the name of a task type and notice that the sum-up at the bottom of the screen shows **Duration** versus **Estimation** for this level of detail.

 ![Task Type Sumup](../img/getting-started/task_type_sumup.png)